 But despite common sense and a lot of successes, California’s history of food allergy legislation has not always been smooth.
 A measure similar to Elijah’s Law, aimed at bringing food allergy protocols to child-care centers, was attempted in 2020.
 And current law requiring K-12 schools to stock epinephrine, failed in the legislature before it was eventually passed in 2016.

 People close to those efforts note the importance of patience and perseverance.
-“So much legislation in California is timing, and in the case of epinephrine in schools it really was the way the stars aligned,” says Heid Hannaman, a Senate staffer who was intimately involved in efforts to pass legislation requiring epinephrine in schools, and other measures. ”I could have had a list 100 miles long of food allergy bills.
+“So much legislation in California is timing, and in the case of epinephrine in schools it really was the way the stars aligned,” says Heidi Hannaman.
+As a Senate staffer, she was intimately involved in efforts to pass legislation requiring epinephrine in schools, and other measures. ”I could have had a list 100 miles long of food allergy bills.
 We have done so much, and yet so much needs to be done,” she told Allergic Living.

 The Push Required to Win

 Regarding the multiple efforts it took to put epinephrine in all California schools, Hannaman was “surprised” that teachers’ union leadership was not supportive initially.
 The union was concerned about putting a burden on teachers to learn epinephrine administration on top of their other duties.
-Hannaman and colleagues, working for Senator Bob Huff, sponsor of the bill for stock epinephrine availability, worried that other objectors would come out of the woodwork.
+Hannaman and colleagues, worked for Senator Bob Huff, the sponsor of the stock epinephrine bill.
+They worried other objectors would come out of the woodwork.

 “Ultimately our strategy was to go to every legislator, every staff member,” she says.
-Her advice to advocates who wish to move forward food allergy legislation is to understand the landscape, the possible opponents – even if the bill seems logical – and the competing demands on a legislator’s time.
-“Just because the idea of a new law seems like common sense, doesn’t mean that it is seen that way by all,” says Hannaman.
+Her advice to advocates who wish to move forward food allergy legislation is to understand the landscape and the possible opponents – even if the bill seems logical.
+Also be aware of the competing demands on a legislator’s time.
+“Just because the idea of a bill seems like common sense, doesn’t mean it will be seen that way by all,” says Hannaman.

 Villapudua agrees, noting that it is important to appeal to the legislators’ interests, to take the long view, that sometimes it takes several attempts to get a bill passed, to work with stakeholders and be open to compromise.

-Villapudua and the Silveras recently gained important support from Joanne and Louis Giorgi, parents of Natalie Giorgi, who lost her life to peanut anaphylaxis in 2013.
+Villapudua and the Silveras have gained important support from Joanne and Louis Giorgi, parents of Natalie Giorgi.
+Natalie lost her life to peanut anaphylaxis in 2013 at a family camp.
 Joanne Giorgi’s powerful testimony to a California Senate committee helped to propel the state’s stock epinephrine bill through.

-The mother recently told a Sacramento TV reporter: “We are honored and grateful to know and work alongside Thomas Silvera and Dina.
+The mother told a Sacramento TV reporter: “We are honored and grateful to know and work alongside Thomas and Dina.
 Together we can do great things in memory of Natalie and Elijah.”

 AAFA’s Riemenschneider sees the possibility of Elijah’s Law being replicated in still more states.
 “We’ve gotten a lot of interest in our toolkit.
 We have advocated for this bill in Illinois, I testified in Virginia, we are prepared to help in California and elsewhere.”
 She notes the importance of advocates being prepared, and the toolkit provides much of that preparation.